 If it’s your first time in NYC and you’re not keen on taking the subway just yet and not interested in wasting tons of money on expensive cabs and Lyfts all day, hopping on the Hop On / Hop Off bus on The Sighseeing Pass is one of the best ways to get around.

 We know, we know… it sounds touristy, but it’s an efficient way to see majority of the city in a short time frame (especially if it’s your first time in the city).
 It also helps you get a the lay of the land.
+Just leave your bags with an NYC luggage storage company and start riding!
 This is super helpful, because you can mental notes of where you’d like to go back to visit and spend more time.
 The stops are in the most convenient locations and the buses run frequently too!

 Consider spending time in Downtown as the area has grown quite a bit over the years since 9/11.
 There are tons of things to do!
 Be sure to stroll along Stone Street and stop at the many bars and restaurants.
 Don’t miss out on check out the beautiful architecture at the Oculus (which also serves as a mall and a train station).
 Shopping at Brookfield Place is a treat… and afterward, I’d recommend heading to Pier 17 to catch stunning views of Dumbo and the water.